mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

   Delta z;
 ) = Delta x^2 + Delta y^2 + Delta z^2 . $

-In this case, the inclusion of this metric does not change the calculation of the scalar distance between two points, however, as we have seen in @special-relativity-sec, in order to represent the spacetime described by special relativity, we must include the time dimension, $t$, which does not behave symmetrically with the others.
-The Minkowski metric allows us to explore beyond standard 3D Euclidean geometry by including a 4#super("th") dimension, time
+In this case, the inclusion of this metric does not change the calculation of the scalar distance between two points, however, as we have seen in @special-relativity-sec, in order to represent the spacetime described by special relativity, we must include the time dimension, $t$, which does not behave identically to the other three dimensions.
+The *Minkowski metric* allows us to explore beyond standard 3D Euclidean geometry by including a 4#super("th") dimension, time

 $ matrixn(eta) = mat(
   -1, 0, 0, 0;